 Each year the Department of Mass Communication has available several performance grants ranging from a few hundred dollars to $1,000 or more.

 Students must meet certain financial requirements to qualify.
-Those who do qualify and are rewarded a performance grant, perform a variety of tasks such as supervising the department’s Macintosh computer lab or working at the on-campus, low-power television station, TV-4.
+Those who do qualify and are rewarded a performance grant, perform a variety of tasks such as supervising one of the department’s MAC labs or working at the on-campus, television station, or radio stations, WLCU-TV/FM.

-Contact Stan McKinney, lead professor of the department, for more details.
+Contact the department chair, Jeannie Clark, for more details.

-Each fall, the Department of Mass Communication awards a $500 scholarship to either a journalism, public relations or cinema/television major.
+Each fall, the Department of Mass Communication awards a $500 scholarship to either a journalism, public relations, broadcast or film major.